The top 10 kerb appeal features – and how to boost your home’s appeal

 The features that appeal

 Our study found the most important features for kerb appeal were well-maintained windows and a roof that appeared in good condition.
 A well-maintained front garden, pathways and fences were also highlighted as important, in addition to a well-painted frontage.
+For more ideas, see our guide on how to update the exterior of your home.

 Other features included clean gutters, concealed wheelie bins and a brightly-lit exterior.
 An attractive front door also featured lower down the list.